Elbridge Hanecy: Early life, family, and education

 Hanecy was born March 15, 1852, the son of William Hanecy and Mary Hanecy.
 His parents had both moved to Wisconsin from their native state of Massachusetts two years before his birth.
 Hanecy's father died the year Hanecy was born.
 His father had, previously, served in the Mexican-American War as a non-commissioned officer, and had been a merchant in Springfield, Massachusetts.
 Upon moving to Wisconsin, he acquired land in Dodge County, Wisconsin, which he used for agriculture until his 1852 death.
 After being widowed by Hanecy's father, Hanecy's mother, Mary, remarried to Albert Littell, who served in the American Civil War, and died on his way home after the war.

 He finished common school and academy, before studying law.
 His primary education was in Dodge County public schools, and supplemented by a course he took at the College of Milwaukee.

+He was an Episcopalian and married in Chicago March 1st, 1876, to Sarah Barton and had 7 children.